biogeospatial/Biodiverse_publication_list/SpatialConditions.md

     index   => 'PE_WE_P',          #  get index value for PE_WE_P
 )

-#  get the spatial results value for group 128:254
+#  Get the spatial results value for group 128:254
+#  Note that the SPATIAL_OUTPUTS list is assumed if
+#  no 'list' arg is passed.
 sp_get_spatial_output_list_value (
     output  => 'sp1',
     element => '128:254',
-    list    => 'SPATIAL_RESULTS',
     index   => 'PE_WE_P',
 )